 Whichever way it goes, we will to finish with hope and gratitude for all the Earth provides for the plants and animals on the planet (including humans).
 We can practice Pratipaksa Bhavana to combat the negative thoughts.
 Then Earth Day will be a reason to celebrate the hope the planet offers.

-Download the printable Earth Day colouring pages for free by clicking the link here.
+Download the printable Earth Day colouring pages here:

 And if you’re looking for some Earth Day activity ideas for your kids yoga classes, you check out the links below.

 More Earth Day Activities for your Kids Yoga Classes: